mythridium/godot_wry/docs/contributing/docs.md

 - If another page mentions the content related to your page, **add a link**.
 - If another page would benefit from the information that you added, instead of repeating yourself, **add a link**.

+## API reference

+The API reference pages are maintained manually.
+They should maintain the exact same format as they currently have, and should always stay up to date to the latest changes.

 ## Building and testing docs

 To preview documentation locally, you will need to install [Node.js](https://nodejs.org/en).
 Then, inside the **"/docs"** directory, install the dependencies: